Registration

 A: We do, on occasion.
 However, additional seats require additional teaching assistants, larger lecture halls and, in many cases, more studio space.
 (Also, the learning outcomes for certain courses cannot be met when class sizes becomes too big—notably, VISA studio courses).
 Additional sections require additional instructors and teaching assistants and another room or studio space.
 It may not be possible to meet the demand for additional sections.

-Q: I want to take an upper-level VISA course, but I see that all the seats are reserved for VISA majors and minors (but I am in a different program).
+Q: I want to take a 200-, 300-, or 400-level VISA course, but I see that all the seats are reserved for VISA majors and minors (and I am in a different program).
 Can I take it?

 Q: A required course for my program is full and I am worried I won’t be able to graduate on time.
 What should I do?